rogerjdeangelis/utl-personal-altair-slc-convert-sas-datastep-to-slc-sql-odbc-r-python/README.md

        3 slc odbc fails (may be my problem)
        4 slc r sqlite
        5 slc python sqlite
+       6 sqlpartitionx macro
+          (Because I use monotonic use it only as is to sequence groups or one overall sequence Do not make it a view or add any subqueies..
+          If you complicate the code beyond a simple sequencing, the sas optimizer might reorder the groups for faster performance and the patitioning will be out of order)
     /*                   _
     (_)_ __  _ __  _   _| |_
     | | `_ \| `_ \| | | | __|